-The Graduate School of Engineering welcomes the following students:
+The master's course program of the Graduate School of Engineering welcomes the following students:

-- Individuals who agrees the philosophy and objectives of the Graduate School of Engineering and those who achieve these things actively. - Individuals who have the basic education to pursue the truth and also have the judgment with logical thinking and beyond established concepts in specialized fields and related fields. - Individuals who have a strong desire and initiative to pioneer new fields of science technology while integrating knowledge and keeping on solving, regarding the science technology and the social issues. - Individuals with basic communication ability who understands other opinions and also express own opinions and assertions in an easy to understand.
+- Individuals who agrees the philosophy and objectives of the Graduate School of Engineering and those who achieve these things actively. - ○Individuals who have the basic education to pursue the truth and also have the judgment with logical thinking and beyond established concepts in specialized fields and related fields. - Individuals who have a strong desire and initiative to pioneer new fields of science technology while integrating knowledge and keeping on solving, regarding the science technology and the social issues. - Individuals with basic communication ability who understands other opinions and also express own opinions and assertions in an easy to understand.

 Entrance examination will be performed individual academic exam, evaluate and select the applicants including English ability, with emphasis on the basic knowledge of specialized field and those who have logical thinking abilities.
+For details of evaluation methods, it is mentioned in the guidelines for applicants to Master's course program.